 Blending essential oils for candles is an art form which when done at home creates a personalized sensory experience.
 One can craft couple of fragrances for each room.
 Experiment with various blends until you find the perfect scent that sets the tone of your rooms.
 Whether for self-care, meditation, or enhancing the ambiance and removing dullness of any space, candle making with essential oils can truly elevate your candlelit moments.

 DIY Recipes To Try For Making Essential Oils Candle

 DIY candle making using pure essential oils at home is loved by many people.
-Following are some of the easy DIY recipe essential oils blend that you can use for making homemade candle.
+Following are some of the easy DIY recipe essential oils blends that you can use for making homemade candles.

 DIY Recipe #1